Bloodwingv2/Bloodwingv2/README.md

-<h2 align="left">Hi 👋!
-My name is Mirang Bhandari, and I'm a CSE Fresher from India, passionate about DevOps and CI/CD</h2>
+# 👋 Hi, I'm Mirang Bhandari!

+## 👨‍💻 About Me:
+- 🎓 Currently a CSE Fresher from India.
+- 💡 Passionate about learning new technologies and working on exciting projects.
+- 🚀 Aspiring to deepen my knowledge in **DevOps** and **AI/ML**.

 ###